 The Corps, or their contractors, will have an adequate inventory of spare instruments that will be maintained to ensure that at least one backup monitor will be made available for deployment as necessary.
-A malfunctioning instrument will be repaired within 24 to 48 hours, depending on the remoteness of the instrument location and TDG conditions (weekends may require a longer response time).
+A malfunctioning instrument will generally be repaired within 24 to 48 hours from the time that the malfunction has been detected, depending on the remoteness of the instrument location and TDG conditions.
+A gauge malfunction that occurs during the weekend may require a longer response time depending upon when the detection of the malfunction has occurred and availability of capable technician/equipment).
 High priority will be placed on fixing a faulty instrument when TDG are or expected to be in excess of the current state standards.